The Sanctuary for Senior Dogs | home

 If you really cannot keep your older dog, try a listing on PetFinder.com, an ad in your local newspaper, and flyers in your vet clinic, grooomer, pet supplies store, or anyplace animal lovers might gather.

 If you use these placement tools, however, please screen your potential adopters carefully.
 The life and safety of your dog may depend on it.
 Unscrupulous people may pose as caring individuals only to later sell your dog to research or to a fighting ring.
 Some of them pose as loving families, bringing young children along to meet the dog.
-Please use caution in dealing with people you do not know.
+Please use caution in dealing with people you do not know; they are not always what they seem.

 We suggest the following steps to help find the right home for your companion animal:

-Ask for and talk to both personal and veterinary references; the vet reference is especially important is verifying an acceptable standard of care for past animals.
+Ask for and contact both personal and veterinary references; the vet reference is especially important in verifying an acceptable standard of care for past animals.

 Collect a cash adoption fee to help guarantee that your dog is not sold into research or used as fighting dog bait .
 If you are not comfortable taking money yourself, you can ask for a cash donation and offer to send it to an animal charity in the adopter's name.
 Send the donation yourself; do not accept a verbal promise to donate.
 The adopter will receive a year-end tax deduction, and you will have added peace of mind.
-Please do not give your dog away to a stranger; even a seemingly nice stranger can sell your dog to research or worse.
+Please do not give your dog away to a stranger; even a seemingly nice stranger, sometimes accompanied by young children, can sell your dog to research or worse.

 Check the drivers license of the potential adopter to make sure you have the correct name and contact information.
 The address on the license and the address of the home you visit MUST match.